Kitware/VTK/Documentation/docs/about.md

 **VTK Forum**

-Visit the [VTK forum](https://discourse.vtk.org) for community-driven support, to share your experiences, exchange ideas and best practices, and to discuss challenges.
+Visit the [VTK Discourse](https://discourse.vtk.org) forum for community-driven support, to share your experiences, exchange ideas and best practices, and to discuss challenges.